GoodDaveJ/plex-sleep-controller/README.md

 - Prevents the system from going to sleep during active sessions.
 - Customizable sleep timer.
 - 'Prime Time' hours.
 You can now set a time range where you do not want the server to sleep.
 Default 19:00 - 22:00
-- Script should now be compatable with linux and macOS - (untested)
+- Script should now be compatible with linux and macOS - (untested)

 ## Usage

+*Please Note - the below steps are based on a Windows machine.
+For Linux & MacOs there will be similar steps but not explicitly stated as this has not been tested - but should be supported.

 1. If not already installed, install Python.